nitronoid/perfectParts/README.md

 - Qt
 - SDL2
 - OpenGL 2
+- libpng (Mac users may need to fix libpng library conflicts)

 ## Sources ##
 The program uses ImGui for drawing GUI elements, and ImGuizmo for drawing the transformation gizmo.